The Guidance to strengthening projects and approaches

 Tel: +371 67222713

 The workshop will focus on participants’ projects.
 It aims at giving insightful guidance to the participants and help them strengthening their projects and approaches.
-Participating photographers should be aiming at international career and should have some professional experience and participated in exhibitions in their past.
+Participating photographers should be aiming a career and should have some experience.
 Photographers and artists attending the workshop are invited to bring with them either ongoing or completed projects.

 The workshop is based on a tailored approach: each participant receives personal feedback and guidance that best supports her/his endeavours.
 Projects are discussed in one to one meetings.